Elastic Integrative Analysis of Randomized Trial and Real-World Data for Treatment Heterogeneity Estimation: Simulation study

-We evaluate the finite sample performance of the proposed elastic estimator via simulation for the robustness against unmeasured confounding and the adaptive inference.
+We evaluate the finite sample performance of the proposed elastic estimator via simulation for robustness against unmeasured confounding and adaptive inference.
 Specifically, we compare the RT estimator, the efficient combining estimator, and the elastic estimator under settings that vary the strength of unmeasured confounding in the RW data.
+We also carry out simulation under a setting when the transportability assumption is violated in the RW data; see Section \ref{subsec:Importance-of-overlapping} in the supplementary material.

 We first generate populations of size $10^{5}$.
-For each population, we generate the covariate $X=(1,X_{1},X_{2},X_{3})^{\T}$, where $X_{j}\sim\rmN(0,1)$ for $j=1,2,3$, and the treatment effect modifier is $Z=(1,X_{1},X_{2})^{\T}$.
+For each population, we generate the covariate $X=(1,X_{1},X_{2},X_{3})^{\T}$, where $X_{j}\sim\rmN(1,1)$ for $j=1,2,3$, and the treatment effect modifier is $Z=(1,X_{1},X_{2})^{\T}$.
 We generate $Y(a)$ by